ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

    * Or hit Start then pause the game once you're in it.

 ## Hints and other commands
-While playing the multiworld you can interact with the server using various commands listed in the [commands guide](/tutorial/Archipelago/commands/en).
+While playing in a multiworld, you can interact with the server using various commands listed in the [commands guide](/tutorial/Archipelago/commands/en).
 As this game does not have an in-game text client at the moment, You can optionally connect to the multiworld using the text client, which can be found in the [main Archipelago installation](https://github.com/ArchipelagoMW/Archipelago/releases) as Archipelago Text Client to enter these commands.